mathworks-ref-arch/matlab-aws-s3/Documentation/EncryptionSupport.md

 In practice, it is expected that normally keys will be sourced from and managed by other 3rd party software with appropriate precautions in place.

 ## Server-side Encryption (SSE)
-For encryption options that leverage the server-side capabilities of AWS S3, the supported schemes can take the following values for using server-side encryption:
+For encryption options that leverage the server-side capabilities of Amazon S3, the supported schemes can take the following values for using server-side encryption:
 * SSEC (with Customer Key)
 * SSEKMS (with Key Management Service)
 * SSES3 (with S3 managed Keys)